drDrozio/drDrozio/README.md

 A CS Undergard (IIIrd Year) 👨🏻‍💻 in [Thapar Institute of Engineering and Technology](https://thapar.edu) and Developer from India

+## Into Machine Learning, Data Science and Web Development :robot:

 ### Languages I write in :pencil2:

 - Python :snake: